martwyn/api-v2/README.md

 ## Start server

-Running `yarn start` will expose an Express server on port 3001.
+Running `yarn dev` will expose an Express server on port 3001.

 There is a single endpoint which is accessible via `/search`.
 It takes two query parameters: